 Mr. Vernon represents:

-He is active as the Co-Chair of Publications for the Franchise Law Committee in the California Lawyers Association (formerly of the state bar of California) and a member of the American Bar Association Forum on Franchising, the Los Angeles County and San Fernando Valley Bar Associations.
+He currently serves as Chair of the Franchise Law Committee and previously, Co-Chair of Publications for the Franchise Law Committee, of the California Lawyers Association.
+He is also a member of the American Bar Association Forum on Franchising, the Los Angeles County Bar Association and the San Fernando Valley Bar Association.